This post may contain affiliate links. Please read mydisclosure policy.

 Use a generous amount of oil to cover the nuts before you sprinkle on the seasonings.
 The seasonings will stick to the oil, so add as much or as little spice blend as you like!

-While it’s true that they are probably the most delicious during the first two weeks after you cook them, roasted nuts can keep a surprisingly long time.
+While it’s true that they are probably the most delicious during the first two weeks after you cook them, roasted nuts can last a surprisingly long time.
 If they still smell good, they will still taste good.
 They do not need to be refrigerated.

-Rancid nuts will have a characteristic smell that may remind you of paint or nail polish.
+Rancid nuts have a characteristic smell that may remind you of paint or nail polish.
 Some people talk about rancid nuts smelling like old plastic containers.
 If you recognize any of these smells in your box of nuts, chances are that they have gone bad.

 Yes, roasted nuts keep amazingly well in the freezer.
-Make sure they are wrapped tightly so that they don’t get freezer burn, and they will keep up to 2 years in the freezer.
+Make sure they are wrapped tightly so they don’t get freezer burn, and they will keep up to 2 years in the freezer.

 What To Serve with Savory Mixed Nuts

-Savory Roasted Nuts
+Roasted Nuts Recipe

 - Preheat oven to 325℉.